atanunq/viu/README.md

 When `viu` receives only one file and it is GIF, it will be displayed over and over until Ctrl-C is pressed.
-However, when couple of files are up for display (second example) the GIF will be displayed only once.
+However, when couple of files are up for display the GIF will be displayed only once.

 ### iTerm note
 iTerm can handle GIFs by itself with better performance, but configuration through `--once`